-Business data analytics is a high-octane field that will appeal to people who love variety and challenging scenarios.
-The finance industry is generally not considered an exciting field, but it is stable and intellectually demanding.
+Data analytics is a high-octane field that will appeal to people who love variety and challenging scenarios.
+The finance industry is generally not considered exciting, but it is stable and intellectually demanding.
 In the end, as with most educational decisions, the choice between MSF and MSBDA boils down to personal preference.

-The demand for business analytics experts lies at the heart of Maryville University’s online Master’s of Science in Business Data Analytics degree.
+The demand for data analytics experts lies at the heart of Maryville University’s online Master of Science in Data Analytics degree.
 Graduates of this online degree program will be fully prepared to enter the workforce as an actuary, data analyst, data scientist, or a statistician.